dwaring87/rtm-cli/README.md

     "tags": "magenta",
     "due": "green"
   },
-  "filters": [
+  "aliases": [
     {
       "name": "today",
       "description": "Display prioritized tasks and tasks due or completed today", "command": "lsp",
-      "filter": "(not priority:none and status:incomplete) or completed:today or (due:today and status:incomplete)"
+      "args": "(not priority:none and status:incomplete) or completed:today or (due:today and status:incomplete)"
     }
   ]
 }